Sukhjot-13/ats-resume-builder/README.md

 - `globals.css`: Global CSS styles.
 - `layout.js`: The root layout of the application.
 - `page.js`: The home page of the application.
-- `proxy.js`: A middleware for handling authentication and authorization for protected routes.
+- `proxy.js`: A Next.js middleware that acts as the central authentication gatekeeper.
+It orchestrates authentication and authorization for all protected API routes and pages by using the helper logic from `src/lib/auth.js`.

 ### `src/app/api`